vyos/vyos-documentation/docs/qos.rst

  * gbit (gigabits per second)

 * Set the priority of a class for allocation of additional bandwidth, if unused bandwidth is available.
-Range 0...7, lowest number has lowest priority, default 0:
+You can set any number from 0 to 7.
+The lower the number, the higher the priority.
+If no value is set for a classs, it will be internally configured as 0, the highest priority.

   :code:`set traffic-policy shaper <policy-name> class <class ID>
   priority <priority>`